 “Districts like Belgravia, Fitzrovia, Mayfair and Bloomsbury have unmistakeable characters of their own, and Royal Wharf now joins the club: as much a local neighbourhood as it is a part of the capital.”

-Just minutes from Canary Wharf, and less than half an hour from Oxford Street, this is a rich, textured neighbourhood, focused around the lively central high street, a broad market square and a rolling riverside park.
+Just minutes from Canary Wharf, and less than 30 minutes from Oxford Street, this is a rich, textured neighbourhood, focused around the lively central high street, a broad market square and a rolling riverside park.
 The masterplan and architecture of Royal Wharf, meanwhile, is inspired by the classic great estates of London – most famously forged in the Georgian and Victorian eras.
 Smaller developments, surrounded by the shifting urban landscape, often struggle to maintain distinctive identities.
 The size of Royal Wharf and its position on the river allows it to establish a character of its own that can draw deeply on the wider city without being overwhelmed by it.

 London E16 5BG